26-Apr-2017, 15:17 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Terence's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Terence, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-The material reality which occupies so many people's time and energy will probably always seem less important than the brighter and more meaningful experiences he intuitively senses life could and should be about.
-The dramatic element in Terence's personality, although not [...]
+Absent-mindedness over domestic responsibilities and school tasks may also be displayed as he gets older and moves out into the world although he may secretly hope for the prize without the effort.
+All this reflects not callousness or selfishness, but rather, Terence's [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Terence's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-When the world does not accord with this image, he may withdraw into his fantasies and attempt to avoid situations and individuals who threaten to destroy his tranquillity.
-He may have a hard time standing up to tougher, more aggressive siblings who do not observe the rules [...] [..]
-He is extremely vulnerable to criticism partly because he is already his own worst critic, setting extremely high standards for himself at quite a young age and feeling upset and unhappy if he cannot live up to them.
-Necessary criticism should be offered in an objective, [...]
+He may have a hard time standing up to tougher, more aggressive siblings who do not observe the rules of fair play, and he is particularly sensitive to outbursts of physical or emotional violence.
+Even if parents and family members are used to shouting matches or smashed [...] [..]
+Sensitive and discriminating, he will recoil from more aggressive children, retreating into his own world of toys, books, crafts, pets or plants rather than exposing himself to the crudeness of the crowd.
+He is extremely vulnerable to criticism partly because he is already [...]
 Hidden traits [..]
-Despite his need for harmony his emotions and appetites can be raw, potent and anything but civilised.
-It is hard enough for many adults to fully integrate their more primitive instincts, and Terence may need a good deal of understanding and support from parents as he tries [...]
+Yet such basic instincts are not only healthy and natural they can also offer him a necessary toughness and resilience in the face of external pressure and exploitation.
+This secret side of Terence is very physically vital too, and contains great reserves of energy and [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future